So you’re thinking of freelancing tips to help you become a freelancer?

 The platform has a policy where they do not disclose to freelancers how the algorithm operates, but it does not always relate to the quality or frequency of work you take on.

-Recent changes which charge freelancers to apply for every opportunity they were not directly invited to be a client is also a frustrating change.
+Recent changes that charge freelancers to apply for every opportunity they were not directly invited to be a client is also a frustrating change.

 Even with those issues, Upwork is a valuable asset for freelancers of all experience; no matter their field.